-11.0 Equity in CPE Planning, Development, and Presentation
+11.0 Inclusion, Diversity, Equity, and Access (IDEA) in CPE Planning, Development, and Presentation

 Providers shall utilize resources and incorporate processes that enable those who influence, control, contribute to, present, or participate in CPE content to examine explicit (conscious) and implicit (unconscious) biases, assumptions, privileges, and language.
-Established models, theories, and frameworks shall be utilized in the planning, development, and presentation of CPE to effectively promote equity.
+Established models, theories, and frameworks8 shall be utilized in the planning, development, and presentation of CPE to effectively promote inclusion, diversity, equity, and access.

-Equity in CPE applies to:
+IDEA in CPE applies to: